devicehive/devicehive-docker/k8s/README.md

 - Kubernetes 1.7+

 This chart probably will work on Kubernetes older that 1.7, but it wasn't tested in such environment.
-Kubernets 1.8 enables RBAC by default when running on Google Compute platform.
-Chart doesn't support RBAC yet, so to deploy DeviceHive you need to create cluster with 'Legacy Authorisation" option enabled.

 ## Installing the Chart